 - The Over-Hand

 - The Reverse Scarf Drape

 - The Fake Knot

 The Drape is the most effortlessly stylish way of wearing your winter neckwear.
 You don’t tie the scarf at all because it creates styles more than provides the supposed function – keeps you warm.
 Now I’ve to take back what I’ve said on rules number 5.

-If the weather is not extremely cold, tying the drape scarf is a great way to add a dash of color to your drab overcoat and draw attention to your face.
+If the weather is not extremely cold, draping your scarf is a great way to add a dash of color to your drab overcoat and draw attention to your face.
 The vertical line created under the overcoat slices the body in half making you look taller and slimmer.
-If you want to echo the lines of the lapel, add a little colour, pattern & flair to your scarf while still keeping you warm.
+If you want to echo the lines of the lapel, add a little color, pattern & flair to your scarf while still keeping you warm.

 Scarf Style #2: The Once-Around

 Here is another technique that doesn’t really tie the scarf – the once-around.
 As the name suggests, this method involves draping the scarf around your neck, making one end longer than the other.